hyperupcall/bake/docs/config.md

 }
 ```

-If no value is given, it defaults to `true`
+If no value is given, it defaults to `on`

 ## Options